notsag-dev/tricks-htb/README.md

 - Also change the file name and append `.php` (if the image name is image.gif, it would be image.gif.php)
 - Access the file from the browser and add `?whatever={{command}}`

 Tip: The `file` command gets a file's type.
-It may be useful for checking if
+It may be useful to test if the command says the file is an image.
+Tip2: Gif's magic bytes are `GIF8;`.

 ### Wordpress
 Use `wpscan` to scan Wordpress sites.